 - PE lessons

 - Swimming lessons in the school pool

 - Before school, lunchtime and afterschool clubs

 - Inter- and Intra-school competitions

 - House competitions

 - Sports and other equipment on the playground at lunchtime

-- Programmes such as 'The Golden Mile' to enable children to see their personal progress

 Mental health and well-being

 Research evidence shows that education and health are closely linked.
 So promoting the health (both mental and physical) and wellbeing of the children within school is likely to improve their educational outcomes and their health and wellbeing outcomes.